o3de/sig-graphics-audio/testing-guidance/Atom-Automation-Strategy.md

 #### Expose Material Editor and Material Canvas to Multi-Test Framework

-The batched execution pytest system multi-test should have ability to execute tests against tools outside of Editor.exe.
-New tests should be composed using the multi-test framework.
+The batched execution pytest system, [Multitest Framework](#Multitest Framework (pytest related)), should have ability to execute tests against tools outside of Editor.exe.
+New tests should be composed using the Multitest Framework.